The 4th Coming: Gameplay

 Players begin by creating a human character.
 After choosing a name and gender, they answer a series of questions that distribute attribute points.
 These questions have five possible answers, where four answers increase different attributes, and one provides no benefit.
 Players can repeatedly "roll" attribute scores until satisfied, though maximum attribute values are influenced by their previous answers.
 Players earn experience points and level up by completing tasks given by NPC characters.
 The game features a magic system including magic weapons and various spells, divided into elemental classes such as air and fire.

 History

 Vircom Interactive, a subdivision of Vircom, first published The 4th Coming in 1998.
 In May 2000, version 1.10 was released, introducing a new interface, groups, private chat rooms, and other improvements.

-In June 2003, a deal was finalized between Pole, SARL of France and Vircom to give Pole exclusive operation rights for the European hosting of the game.
+In June 2003, a deal was finalized between Pole, SARL of France and Vircom to give Pole exclusive operating rights for the European hosting of the game.
 The game was played by over 500,000 registered players in 2002.

 In September 2003, Vircom's original CEO and founder Sylvain Durocher filed a piracy complaint in Canada.

 In July 2006, Marc Frega (owner of Dialsoft) acquired The 4th Coming from emailing and messaging company Vircom.
 Dialsoft is now in charge of selling server licenses and continues to expand the game through the V2 project available to all servers willing to pay for it.
 Dialsoft allows other server versions to exist provided they maintain their server license.